 CC2530 – select it for simple E18.

 CC2530+RFX2401 – for E18-MS1PA2, E18-MS1PA2-IPX, E18-2G4Z27SI, or E18-TBH-27.

 How it works

 The sensor detects movements and raises a signal on the “OUT” line to the high state (3.3V).
 The firmware interprets this signal level as a pressed button.
 Because the sensor can hold the high state for a long time, the “switch” mode is selected.
-The switch is linked to a virtual output on any unused pin.
+The firmware links an input to a virtual output on a virtual (non-existent) pin (CC2530 virtual pins: P30 – P37).
 It allows you to get the ON (move) and OFF (no movements) states in a home automation system.

 You can use any unused pins in this application.

 Hi!
 I’d like to build a similar project to this one, adding a relay to turn on a light when the sensor gets triggered.
 But I’d also like to ignore the sensor during the day.

 I know I can have the input and output detached, and have the controller decide when to trigger the output, but it would be great if I could link it directly, just having a virtual “inhibitor switch” that I can turn on/off from the controller.
 Is this posible?

 Hi, I’ve downloaded the firmware configuration gui, but it saves as ini.
 How can the setting convert to bin when using objcopy.exe from hex? sorry for such an elementary question and looking forward to your reply.
 Thanks!